laravel/docs/queues.md

 <a name="storing-batches-in-dynamodb"></a>
 ### Storing Batches In DynamoDB

-Laravel also provides support for storing batch metadata in [DynamoDB](https://aws.amazon.com/dynamodb) instead of a relational database.
+Laravel also provides support for storing batch meta information in [DynamoDB](https://aws.amazon.com/dynamodb) instead of a relational database.
 However, you will need to manually create a DynamoDB table to store all of the batch records.

 Typically, this table should be named `job_batches`, but you should name the table based on the value of the `queue.batching.table` configuration value within your application's `queue` configuration file.